jessicarose/independent-takeout/README.md

 To create your own local list
 ----------
 Please use the format COUNTRYABBREVIATION-City.md to create a new markdown file for your area and submit it as a pull request.
 Feel free to make categories for popular area types of food.

+Countries that may have multiple cities with the same name (looking at you, USA), please use the format COUNTRYABBREVIATION-STATEABBREVIATION-city.md, for example.
+USA-NC-Washington.md would cover little Washington NC, which USA-IL-Washington.md would work for Washington Illinois.

 To add a listing
 -------